TheShadowEevee/Sharpii-NetCore/README.md

 # Sharpii .Net Core Port - A command line libWiiSharp tool ported for all OS's.

 ## Repo info
-Sharpii is a command line app for windows that person66 made and was ported to .Net Core by TheShadowEevee, which uses scooby74029's mod of libWiiSharp to perform tasks such as:
+Sharpii is a command line app for windows that person66 made and was ported to .Net Core by TheShadowEevee, which uses leathl's libWiiSharp to perform tasks such as:
 - Pack, unpack, or edit .wad files
 - Pack, and unpack U8 archives
 - Patch IOS .wad files with various patches